ngarciaiii/ngarciaiii.github.io/_posts/2022-05-17-Still a Grasshopper.markdown

 $ ls /fake/directory 2> /dev/null
 ```

-I can see myself using `2> /dev/null` one day if error message is getting annoying.
 In the next subsection, **pipe and tee**,  I have seen and used `|` before many times in the terminal.
 It's called pipe, looks just like a straight vertical pipeline.
 Basically piping information into something like `less`.
-This author said `less` is extremely useful and a must in all eternity.
-I will have to get familiar with `less` eventually.
 A `tee` is a three ways pipe looking like 'T'.
 It can write output to two different streams.

 ```bash
 # without pipe and or tee, might be hard to navigate quickly if loooooong list